 - The Health Insurance Portability and Accountability Act (HIPAA) is a federal law.
 One part of it helps protect personal health information.
 The U.S. Department of Health and Human Services (HHS) Office for Civil Rights (OCR) enforces the HIPAA Privacy, Security, and Breach Notification Rules, and the Patient Safety Act and Rule.

 - You can find HIPAA FAQs for individuals from HHS here: https://www.hhs.gov/hipaa/for-individuals/faq/index.html.

 Who must follow HIPAA?

 - Organizations and individuals who must follow HIPAA regulations are called “covered entities,” which can include:

 - Health plans, like health insurance companies, health maintenance organizations (HMOs), company health plans, and certain government programs that pay for health care, like Medicare and Medicaid

-- Many health care providers—those that conduct certain business electronically, such as electronically billing your health insurance—including most doctors, health clinics, hospitals, psychologists, chiropractors, nursing homes, pharmacies, and dentists
+- Many health care doctors and providers—those that conduct certain business electronically, such as electronically billing your health insurance—including most doctors, health clinics, hospitals, psychologists, chiropractors, nursing homes, pharmacies, and dentists

 - Health care clearinghouses